 Important information to include

-- Legal entity: Should include the full and complete legal entity name (e.g. ‘Gelato AS’ instead of just ‘Gelato’)
+- Legal entity: Should include the full and complete legal entity name (e.g. ‘Gelato AS’ rather than ‘Gelato’)

-- VAT number: Should match the country of the legal entity.
-It is needed in order to provide you with the accurate VAT information in case you have an internal process to follow for managing your tax payments.
+- VAT number: Should match the country of the legal entity and t is needed in order to provide you with the accurate VAT information in case you have an internal process to follow for managing your tax payments.
 This is mandatory in EU, while optional in most other countries.

 - Organisation number: In some countries (e.g. Norway), this is a government registration number required for operation.
 It may or may not be different than the VAT number.
 This field is optional.